firecracker-microvm/firecracker/docs/mmds/mmds-user-guide.md

 ip route add ${MMDS_IPV4_ADDR} dev ${MMDS_NET_IF}
 ```

-# Inserting and updating metadata
+## Inserting and updating metadata

 Inserting and updating metadata is possible through the Firecracker API server.
 The metadata inserted in MMDS must be any valid JSON.
 An user can create or update
 the MMDS data store before the microVM is started or during its operation.
 To
 insert metadata into MMDS, an HTTP `PUT` request to the `/mmds` resource has to be
 issued.
 This request must have a payload with metadata structured in
 [JSON](https://tools.ietf.org/html/rfc7159) format.
-To replace existing metadata, a
+To replace existing
-subsequent HTTP `PUT` request to the `/mmds` resource must be issued, using as a
+metadata, a subsequent HTTP `PUT` request to the `/mmds` resource must be
-payload the new metadata.
-A complete description of metadata insertion firecracker
+issued, using as a payload the new metadata.
+A complete description of
-API can be found in the
+metadata insertion firecracker API can be found in the
 [firecracker swagger file](../../src/api_server/swagger/firecracker.yaml).

-### Example
+An example of an API request for inserting metadata is provided below:

 ```bash
 curl --unix-socket /tmp/firecracker.socket -i \